peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
 The example code given in <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.
-For the CTAP2 canonical ordering, which is useful for implementing Web Authentication, call <code>EncodeToBytes(new CBOREncodeOptions(false, false, true))</code> rather than this method.</p>
+For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call
+  <code>EncodeToBytes(new CBOREncodeOptions("ctap2canonical=true"))</code>
+ rather than this method.</p>

 **Returns:**